 Why is charisma attractive?

 Your charisma usually makes you funny, and enjoyable to be with.
 Naturally, if someone makes other people feel good, they want to spend time with him or her.
+Thus, it’s good to be charismatic when approaching someone.

 Being charismatic also means that you have the skills to interact with other people and influence them in your favor (not in a manipulative way).
 Needless to say, capable people are often attractive.